 If you live in a country that has government provided healthcare (Canada, U.K., Australia, and others), make sure you investigate what your options are when traveling abroad.
 You may also need to purchase extra insurance because your travel destination(s) may affect whether or not you are covered.
 If you are traveling to the United States, your home country's insurance is most likely worthless and you will need to purchase additional special insurance.
 Consider this cost when adding the U.S. to your list of destinations.

-Speaking of pre-existing conditions, some travelers worry that they might not be covered for travel medical insurance because of their current healthcare needs.
+Regarding "pre-existing conditions," some travelers worry that they might not be covered for travel medical insurance because of their current healthcare needs.
 Fear not, many of these major travel insurance policies include a waiver for pre-existing conditions in some of their policies as long as it is disclosed beforehand.

 If you've traveled enough, you've probably heard about that "one guy" that had to be evacuated because of a freak accident.
 While freak accidents are rare, getting sick or injured happens to travelers all the time.
+And lost luggage happens quite frequently, unfortunately.

 The two biggest risks when traveling abroad are car accidents and food-borne illness.
 Either of these situations can land you in a hospital while in a foreign country.
 At this point, not only will you need medical care, but you'll also need to pay those medical bills and perhaps even find a way to get home in a hurry.
 This is where travel insurance and international medical insurance comes in handy.